-The Phoenix Trauma Center’s mission is to provide quality services to our clients and high-quality education for professionals.
-We are invested in training the best experiential trauma therapists in the field.
-Our internship program allows us to fulfill both parts of our mission while also providing financially accessible services.
-We receive a several dozen internship requests each year and carefully choose graduate-level interns that already have experience, training, or other advanced knowledge related to our work (internship applications are listed at the bottom of this page).
-You can trust that you will experience excellent quality clinical services provided by Phoenix Trauma Center interns.
+The Phoenix Trauma Center’s mission is to provide quality services to our clients and high-quality education for mental health professionals.
+We invest in training the best experiential trauma therapists in the field.
+Our internship program enables us to achieve both aspects of our mission while also offering affordable services.
+Each year, we receive numerous internship applications and carefully select graduate-level interns who possess relevant experience, training, or advanced knowledge related to our work.
+Our clinical intern team provides low-cost therapy in Pennsylvania, New Jersey, and Delaware.

 Frequently Asked Questions